-LU8.A Inform and educate the public and the appropriate community stakeholders about compatible, quality, compact design alternatives compact development.
+LU8.A Inform and educate the public and the appropriate community stakeholders about compatible, quality, compact design alternatives.

+Developers who propose compact development may face opposition from a public that is unfamiliar with high-quality compact development.
 The public needs to be aware of the benefits of compact building, and how it can create convenience, privacy, recreation opportunities and more manageable traffic.
 Public involvement and education is the key to increasing community support for compact neighborhoods.